 Soothing treatment

-Rhassoul clay can cleanse both hair and scalp and thereby replace shampoo.
-Then restore the pH balance after a clay wash/treatment according to point 3 above with an acid rinse.
+Rhassoul clay can wash both hair and scalp clean and thus replace shampoo.
+Then restore the pH balance after a clay wash/clay treatment according to point 3 above with an acid rinse.

 5. Stress